FUNDAMENTALS OF SENATE COMMITTEES

 [117] There have been cases where the Senate has authorized certain Senate committees to elect more than one deputy chair (see Journals of the Senate, November 7, 2017, pp. 2640-2646 and March 11, 2020, pp. 413-415).

-[116] In practice, the third member of the steering committee has been from a different recognized party or recognized parliamentary group than the chair and deputy chair and has been selected in consultation with the leadership of all recognized parties and recognized parliamentary groups.
-Committees are usually non-specific in the designation of this third member to allow a degree of flexibility, so that if the third member is unavailable, the steering committee can continue to operate with the presence of a different senator.
-A committee can, however, name a specific senator to be the third member.
+[119] In practice, the third and fourth member of the steering committee has been from a different recognized party or recognized parliamentary group than the chair and deputy chair and has been selected in consultation with the leadership of all recognized parties and recognized parliamentary groups.
+Committees are usually non-specific in the designation of this third and fourth members to allow a degree of flexibility, so that if the third and fourth members are unavailable, the steering committee can continue to operate with the presence of different senators.
+A committee can, however, name specific senators to be the third and fourth members.
 In this case, only the committee itself can change the membership.
-Steering committees of more than three members have been appointed on occasion, but never more than half the committee’s total membership under rule 12-12(2).
+Steering committees of more than four members have been appointed on occasion, but never more than half the committee’s total membership under rule 12-12(2).

 [120] Rule 12-9(2)(b).